Walking Control Based on Step Timing Adaptation: Problem formulation and viability

-Equation \eqref{eq:inf_step_capt} allows to analyze the viability of the current state of the system but is not necessarily convenient to relate viability to the next step location and duration.
-Moreover, the the best of our knowledge, this bound has not been used to ensure walking stability.
-Indeed, walking pattern generators typically enforce walking stability by imposing a terminal constraint after several preview steps \cite{wieber2016modeling}.

-Now, we write the viability bounds in terms of the DCM offset.
-We limit our analysis to the sagittal plane dynamics for forward walking (analysis of backward walking is similar and the lateral direction analysis is given in Appendix B).
-The maximum DCM offset is related to the maximum step length and minimum step duration as
+with maximum step length $L_{max}$ and minimum step duration $T_{min}$. \eqref{eq:inf_step_capt} enables the analysis of the viability of the current state of the system but is not necessarily convenient to relate viability to the step location and duration.
+We now write the viability bounds in terms of the DCM offset.
+We limit our analysis to the sagittal plane dynamics for forward walking as the analysis of backward walking is similar and the lateral direction analysis is given in Appendix B. The maximum DCM offset $b_{x,max}$ is related to the maximum step length and minimum step duration as

-We show now that this maximum offset also characterize viable and non-viable states.
-We consider two cases: I) if the DCM offset is larger than $b_{x,max}$, we show that all possible choices of step timing and location lead to its divergence and II) we show that for DCM offsets smaller than $b_{x,max}$, there exists at least one combination of step timing and location that keeps the DCM from diverging. \paragraph*{Case I} If the DCM offset is larger than $b_{x,max}$ at the start of a step then
+Interestingly, this maximum offset separates viable and non-viable states: I) if the DCM offset is larger than $b_{x,max}$, all possible choices of step timing and location will lead to its divergence and II) if the DCM offset is smaller than (or equal to) $b_{x,max}$, there exists at least one combination of step timing and location that keeps the DCM from diverging. \paragraph*{Case I} If $b_{x,0} > b_{x,max}$ at the start of a step then